Zay-Dev/Omniflex/README.md

   - [response-time](https://github.com/expressjs/response-time) for tracking response time
 - compatible with (an enhanced) [swagger-autogen](https://github.com/swagger-autogen/swagger-autogen)
 - Uses [joi](https://github.com/hapijs/joi) for request body validation
-- Utilizes [joi-to-swagger](https://github.com/Twipped/joi-to-swagger) to generate swagger documentation, no need to maintain the request body schema manually anymore
+- Employs [joi-to-swagger](https://github.com/Twipped/joi-to-swagger) for automatic generation of swagger documentation, eliminating the need for manual maintenance of request body schema
 - **Base Controller Classes**: each controller instance serves one and only one request, eliminating the messy `(req: Request, res: Response)` passing around but just `this.req` and `this.res`
   - BaseExpressController:
     - provides `tryAction` and `tryActionWithBody` methods out of the box that make it easier to wrap logic in a try/catch block and standardized the error handling